 Akragas was founded in 580 BC by Greek colonists from nearby Gela (Sicily) who had come from Rhodes a hundred years earlier.
 Akragas flourished from its manufacture of fine wine, olives and horses.
 It had a population of about 200,000 in the 5th century BC when the temple of Castor and Pollux was constructed.

 The peripteral temple dates from 450-400 BC with 6 x 13 columns.
 The name, Castor & Pollux (Dioscuri) is only traditional, the original dedication is unknown.
 The Doric temple was built using tufaceous conchitic limestone.
-Much of the excavation and restoration of the temples was done by the archaeologist Domenico Antonio Lo Faso Pietrasanta from 1809 through 1812.
+Much of the excavation and restoration of the temples was done by the archaeologist Domenico Antonio Lo Faso Pietrasanta from 1809 through 1812 and is in fact a modern reconstruction from the early 19th century, created using pieces from various other temples.
 The archaeological park, called "Valley of the Temples," is the largest archaeological site in the world, and is located on a ridge outside the present town of Agrigento.